-Of course, you’ll need to have a decent level of confidence under the bonnet, and whether you do it yourself or employ a mechanic, it’s essential your car is serviced frequently to keep yourself and other road users safe on the roads – and ensure the efficient running of your car.
+Of course, you’ll need to have a decent level of confidence under the bonnet, and whether you do it yourself or employ a mechanic, it’s essential your car is serviced according to the official schedule (or sooner) to keep yourself and other road users safe on the roads – and ensure the efficient running of your car.

 Don't fancy a trip to the garage?
 You could call out a mobile mechanic to service your car for you.
-They can also handle most repairs from your home or work.
+They can also handle most repairs from your home or work, removing the inconvenience.

 Is it easy to service my own car?

-If you have decent technical know-how, you should be able to complete a basic car service yourself with the right tools and information.
+You will need an good level of technical know-how to complete a basic car service yourself.
+You will also need the right tools and information.

-That being said, we don’t recommend that you attempt to service your own vehicle unless you really know what you’re doing, and you have access to the right tools and equipment.
+We don’t recommend that you attempt to service your own vehicle unless you really know what you’re doing, and you have access to the right equipment.
+It's usually a job that can be completed within a couple of hours if done correctly.

-A lot can go wrong if an inexperienced person tries their hand at vehicle maintenance, from breaking vehicle components to injuring yourself.
-Also, if some parts aren’t fitted correctly, then it could be dangerous for yourself, your passengers, and other road users.
+A lot can go wrong if an inexperienced person tries their hand at vehicle maintenance, though, from breaking vehicle components to injuring yourself.
+If the process isn't conducted safely or the parts aren't fitted correctly, then it could cause damage when driving, which in turn could risk injury to yourself of other road users.

-For those of you that think you’ve got the skills, read on.
+For those of you that think you’ve got the confidence and skills, read on.

 What tools do I need to service my own car?